dkrasnovdev/siberiana-nginx/README.md

 # Siberiana NGINX Setup

-This repository contains configuration files and instructions for setting up NGINX with Let's Encrypt SSL certificates for your Siberiana project.
+This repository contains configuration files and instructions for setting up NGINX with Let's Encrypt SSL certificates for Siberiana project.

 ## Prerequisites